apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hezbollah fires rocket barrages at Israel after commander killed**
+**Google Warns of Pixel Firmware Security Flaw Exploited as Zero-Day**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiLmh0dHBzOi8vd3d3LmJiYy5jb20vbmV3cy9hcnRpY2xlcy9jNnBwMDFkZ2Uzbm_SATJodHRwczovL3d3dy5iYmMuY29tL25ld3MvYXJ0aWNsZXMvYzZwcDAxZGdlM25vLmFtcA?oc=5).
+You can read more about it [here](https://thehackernews.com/2024/06/google-warns-of-pixel-firmware-security.html).

 ## Requirements
 - Python 3.8